nestdotland/nest.land/web/src/assets/docs/DOCUMENTATION.md

 #### Is this a stable version?
 Whether the current version of your package is stable or not.
 You will be able to update this with each new publish
 #### Enter the files and relative directories that nest.land will publish separated by a comma.
 All the files you want to publish with your package.
 You should include your README.md file here next to all the imported / required files of your module.
+#### Config format
+Choose between your preffered config format among yaml and json.

 # Configuration

-After you've initialized a project, you'll see a brand new `egg.json` file.
+After you've initialized a project, you'll see a brand new `egg.json` or `egg.yml` file depending on the config format you've chosen.
 This file is specific to nest.land and needed for the registry.
 > Note: `egg.json` is different than Node's `package.json` for several reasons!
 [Here is why](https://github.com/nestlandofficial/nest.land/issues/52#issuecomment-643038042).

-Here is a template `egg.json` file with all available fields:
+Here is a template egg configuration file with all available fields:

+__JSON__:
 ```json
 {
     "name": "package-name",